Arrest of Marcy Rheintgen: Background

+Arrest and dismissal

 She was accompanied to the Capitol building by Tampa Bay Times reporter Romy Ellenbogen.
 Outside the bathroom, two police officers warned her not to enter.
 She told the police that she was visiting to "break the law", then entered the bathroom and washed her hands.
 The police handcuffed and arrested her inside the bathroom after less than 60 seconds.
 They had told Rheintgen they planned to issue a Notice to Appear in court, but they arrested her, stating that she did not meet the criteria for a Notice to Appear.

 Rheintgen was taken to Leon County Detention Facility, where she was detained overnight.
 She was released after 24 hours for pretrial release.
 She was charged with a second-degree trespassing misdemeanor, punishable by up to 60 days in jail.
 She appeared in court in May 2025.

 In June 2025, charges were dropped and the case was dismissed as prosecutors failed to meet the deadline for filing charging documents.